Kerr Smith (footballer): Aston Villa

 On 14 January 2022, English Premier League club Aston Villa announced Smith as a new signing for their Academy.
 The transfer fee was undisclosed, but was reported to be worth up to £2 million.

+St Johnstone loan

+On 2 January 2024, Smith signed a professional contract with Aston Villa.
+The same day he joined Scottish Premiership club St Johnstone on loan until the end of the season.
+Smith made his debut as a late substitute in a 1–0 victory over Ross County on 3 February.
+Smith returned to Aston Villa in March 2024, after suffering a season ending injury.

+Barrow loan

+On 15 August 2025, Smith signed for EFL League Two club Barrow on a season-long loan.

 International career

 Smith made his debut for the Scotland U19 team in a 3–0 victory over Gibraltar in a 2022 UEFA European Under-19 Championship qualification match on 13 November 2021.

+He was selected for the Scotland under-21 squad in Oct 2023 but was not capped.